TedHusted/awake/awake.md/awake.md

 After covering the expected topics for all four agencies, the newscaster shifts position.
 The image leans forward, and says, “We now have a developing story to report.”

 Marquez sits up straight.
 Special reports are rare.

-Marquez sits up straight as special reports are rare.

 “The social media platform Pulse released an update to its synthetic agent, Ally.
 The update is exceeding the highest expectations of its members.
 The results may be significant enough to warrant an OSSA inquiry.
 The breakthrough could benefit the entire SI community."